tommasopoerio/mow/README.md

 It is a Rust (Cargo) project, so just run `cargo build --release` in the root folder, create a symlink somewhere in your `PATH`, and you should be good to go.
 The CLI has built in `--help`, so use that to understand usage.

 I'll look into making it more easily available at some point, maybe through `brew`, `apt-get` etc., though I might add support for more devices and have to change the project's name before then.

+### Macbook M1
+Install Rust compiler with brew:

+`brew install rust`

+from main folder of this repo, compile with:

+`cargo build --release`

+binary will be placed on /target/release/mow

+Example of usage:
+`./target/release/mow report battery`

 ### Arch (thanks, [crstian19](https://github.com/crstian19))
 On Arch linux, you can install this from [AUR](https://aur.archlinux.org) with `paru -S mow-git`.